-Many people underestimate the calming potency of a short daily walk.
-Even if you only walk for five minutes, your mind will immediately switch from hustle and bustle mode to peaceful, slow movement.
+Many people underestimate the calming potency of daily walks.
+Even a five-minute walk will help your mind switch from hustle and bustle mode to peacefulness.

 In a nutshell, walking boosts your immune system, reduces your pain, and decreases your susceptibility to illness.

 If your calmness levels aren’t satisfactory, self-care routines can play their part.

 Meditative activities, sports, and body care are undoubtedly habits that make you a calmer person.

 If you go to the gym once every full moon, your serenity will hardly profit.
 If you meditate once every five months, you won’t seize the benefits of regular meditation.
 And if you only eat healthy, whole foods on the weekend, you won’t notice any improvements.

 Self-care habits need to evolve into automatized routines to secure your calmness.
 Once you’ve found your best self-care rituals, they will become part of your regular day-to-day life.

 If you’re a gym fanatic, you’ll know that after years of consistent training, the gym will become a natural self-care habit, akin to brushing your teeth.

 The same applies to meditation, running, and reading.

 All of these habits can become fully-automated mechanisms.